Aquafina-water-bottle/jp-mining-note/docs/docs/setup.md

   Please see [this](faq.md#errors) section for basic troubleshooting.
 - Clicking on the image to zoom should work out of the box.
   If you already have Anki-Connect installed, kanji hover should also work.
+- If the furigana on your card seems to appear higher above the kanji compared to the picture, this is likely because you are using the older Qt5 version of Anki.
+  Unfortunately, as this seems like a quirk of Qt5, there does not seem to be a way to fix it outside of upgrading Anki from a Qt5 version to a Qt6 version.

 ---